 In the late 1980s and early 1990s, the National Science Foundation Divisions of Mathematical Sciences and Elementary, Secondary and Informal Education promoted the idea of integrated mathematics institutes, which led to a call for Regional Geometry Institutes (RGI) in 1990.
-The NSF awarded one RGI to a group led by Herb Clemons at the University of Utah focused on teacher education, along with Dan Freed and Karen Uhlenbeck at the University of Texas at Austin, who were seeking to create an institute in mathematics akin to the Aspen Center for Physics.
+The NSF awarded one RGI to a group led by Herb Clemens at the University of Utah focused on teacher education, along with Dan Freed and Karen Uhlenbeck at the University of Texas at Austin, who were seeking to create an institute in mathematics akin to the Aspen Center for Physics.
 The common goals and ability to integrate their visions led to a very successful early incarnation of PCMI as an RGI during the years 1991–1994.
 In 1993, this group of leaders realized that to perpetuate the success of what they had created they needed to find more stable footing and an institutional home.
 The Institute for Advanced Study (IAS) agreed to assume responsibility for this budding institute, and this alliance has proved to be an outstanding success: PCMI has become one of the key outreach efforts of IAS, and the support of IAS has allowed PCMI to flourish as it evolved over the intervening years.
 Perhaps most importantly, the prominent platform provided by IAS is perhaps the most effective way to transmit the conjoined educational and research mission of PCMI.

 The fundamental mission of PCMI is to provide an immersive educational and professional development opportunity for several parallel communities from across the larger umbrella of the mathematics profession.
 PCMI simultaneously promotes high-level research and mathematical training for students and researchers along with an emphasis on the educational, service and outreach missions common to all members of the mathematical community.
-PCMI provides a unique opportunity for renowned research mathematicians, younger researchers, students at all levels, university faculty, and K–12 school teachers to interact in both a scholarly and leisurely way.
+PCMI provides a unique opportunity for renowned research mathematicians, younger researchers, students at all levels, university faculty, and school teachers in grades 7-12 to interact in both a scholarly and leisurely way.
 The ambience is designed to promote mutual understanding of the interests and challenges in all parts of the field.

 PCMI Summer Session